 If you're hoping to expand your current product line to generate more revenue from existing customers, make sure your intended expansion will be warmly received.
 Asking yourself why this development makes sense coming from your organization is a good first step.

 However, talking to and surveying your customers to see if your proposed expansion is beneficial to their lives (and, more importantly, whether or not they would purchase it from you) is a necessary proof point before expanding your offerings as a business.

 Step 2.
 Set your growth goals.

 A successful market development will come with added sales, profit, employees, customers, products, users, locations, or some combination of these criteria.

-Because there's so much on the line, develop goals for which facets of your business you intend to grow, in addition to what your growth goal for each criteria is.
+Because there's so much on the line, develop goals for which facets of your business you intend to grow, in addition to what your growth goal for each criterion is.

 For example, by adding one more location, you may set the following growth goals: